-Ignoring beginning passes allows us to cut the number of entries in the database by about 75% since for most bids, it doesn't matter if the first non-passing call is made in 1st, 2nd, 3rd, or 4th seat.
+Ignoring beginning passes allows us to cut the number of entries in the database by 75% or more since for most bids, it doesn't matter if the first non-passing call is made in 1st, 2nd, 3rd, or 4th seat.
 For the times that it may matter, such as whether or not to bid Drury when partner has opened in 3rd seat, you can indicate the opening bidder's position in the Position field.

 Here is how the Prior Bid field is used by the BidBase Bidding module: